Apollo-Level2-Web-Dev/L2-B2-Assignment-6-Full-stack/Full-stack-assignment-4.md

     - Use JWT (JSON Web Tokens) for secure authentication.
     - Roles: Two roles - Manager and Seller.
         - Manager: Can add and modify products.
         - Seller: Can only sell products.
+(Manager create seller account)

 **Functionality:**